 1. Please pray for Fr.
 Bede Clark as he begins his priestly ministry among his Benedictine brothers and to the people the monastery serves in San Diego.

-2. Pray for vocations to the Catholic Priesthood and also among the Order of St. Benedict.
+2. Pray for vocations to the Catholic Priesthood especially for the Order of St. Benedict.

 4. Pray for good, selfless, self-sacrificial friendships rooted in virtue, goodness, and beauty.
 As St. Thomas Aquinas said, “there is nothing on this earth more to be prized than true friendship.”